glouppe/info8010-deep-learning/lecture0.md

 ## Dumb and dumber

-"When people rely on generative AI, .bold[their effort shifts toward verifying that an AI’s response is good enough to use, instead of using higher-order critical thinking skills like creating], evaluating, and analyzing information.
-If humans only intervene when AI responses are insufficient then workers are deprived of routine opportunities to practice their judgment and strengthen their cognitive musculature, .bold[leaving them atrophied and unprepared] when the exceptions do arise."
+"When people rely on generative AI, .bold[their effort shifts toward verifying that an AI’s response is good enough to use, instead of using higher-order critical thinking skills] like creating, evaluating, and analyzing information.
+If humans only intervene when AI responses are insufficient then workers are deprived of routine opportunities to practice their judgment and strengthen their cognitive musculature, .bold[leaving them atrophied and unprepared] [...]."

 ---